 Windows 10 Anniversary Update features a new Ink Workspace that puts pen-based apps in their own panel at the bottom-right corner.
 The new apps boast Screen Sketch, Sketchpad and Sticky Notes.
 The latter integrating with its cloud services.
 Pen devices should work well with Windows 10 with great Ink support.

 If you have a tablet or a tablet/laptop hybrid, Windows 10 is your best bet.
 With features catering well for both, you'll work more efficiently that you could on Windows 8.1 or Windows 7.

 Windows 7 and 8.1 are by no means insecure operating systems; but Windows 10 has moved both home and enterprise security along significantly, both in terms of local device security and the security of your online services, too.

-First of all, there's Windows Hello, which lets you log-in using a fingerprint, face or iris scan instead of a password.
+First of all, there's Windows Hello, which lets you use biometric log-in with a fingerprint, face or iris scan instead of a password.
 While computers with the necessary biometric scanning hardware built-in are currently uncommon, we're helpful that more will become available quickly given that Hello is built into Windows 10 from the very start.

 There's also Passport, a single sign-in service for consumers that allows Windows to authenticate with websites on your behalf without you having to type in a password.
 This service hooks into Windows Hello, using your biometric scan or a PIN code to verify that you are the person you claim to be.
 This means you'll use your password less, meaning it'll become much more difficult for hackers to compromise online accounts with stolen passwords.
 It's not currently supported that widely, but if it takes off, Passport could massively boost security on your online services.
 As yet, though, Passport and Hello are unproven and very much fledgling technologies.